I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

-The Elephant Man is a historical drama about Joseph Merrick (here called John), a deformed man living in 19th century London.
-The film features John Hurt as John Merrick, Anthony Hopkins as a surgeon Frederick Treves, and Anne Bancroft as his wife.
+The Elephant Man is a historical drama about Joseph Merrick (here as John), a deformed man living in 19th-century London.
+The film features John Hurt as John Merrick, Anthony Hopkins as the surgeon Frederick Treves, and Anne Bancroft as the famous actress, Madge Kendal.
 David Lynch later described Hurt as simply the greatest actor in the world.
-Hurt would arrive on the set at 5 AM so that the make-up crew could spend seven to eight hours applying the makeup, and two hours removing it after the shooting.
-The film was nominated for all major Academy awards, and after industry professionals were appalled because the Academy had not honored the film’s makeup, they sent a protest letter, and the Academy Award for Best Makeup and Hairstyling was created the following year.
+Hurt would arrive on set at 5 AM so that the makeup crew could spend seven to eight hours applying makeup and two hours removing it after the shoot.
+The film was nominated for all major Academy Awards, and after industry professionals were appalled because the Academy had not honored the film’s makeup, they sent a protest letter, and the Academy Award for Best Makeup and Hairstyling was created the following year.

 The Academy Award for Best Makeup and Hairstyling was subsequently created to honor the makeup work in this film.